ltelab/disdrodb/docs/source/contribute_data.rst

 -------------------------------------------------------------------------------------------

 To test that the data upload has been successful, you can try to download the data and run the DISDRODB L0 processing.
-However you **must NOT perform this test in the disdrodb-data directory you where working till now** because you would risk to overwrite/delete the data you just uploaded on Zenodo.
+However you **must NOT perform this test in the disdrodb-data directory you were working till now** because you would risk to overwrite/delete the data you just uploaded on Zenodo.

-We highly suggest to test this procedure by first uploading and publishing data on the Zenodo Sandbox repository.
+We strongly suggest to test this procedure by first uploading and publishing data on the Zenodo Sandbox repository.

 We provide this python script that should enable you to test safely the whole procedure.